 Stats: 4-0, 1.77 ERA, .095 WHIP, 83 K, 22 BB, 56 IP, 257 ERA+, 1.78 FIP

-Case for Burnes: The Brewers right-hander is having a breakout season and is leading the league in ERA and FIP (Fielding Independent Pitching), the latter an advanced statistic that measures events the pitcher has the most control over – strikeouts, walks, hit-by-pitches and home runs.
+The case for Burnes: The Brewers right-hander is having a breakout season and is leading the league in ERA and FIP (Fielding Independent Pitching), the latter an advanced statistic that measures events the pitcher has the most control over – strikeouts, walks, hit-by-pitches and home runs.
 Opponents are hitting a microscopic .158 against him, which leads the league.
-His K/9 ratio trails only deGrom, and his ERA+ comes in just behind Bauer, giving him as strong a case as anyone.
+His K/9 ratio trails only deGrom and his ERA+ comes in just behind Bauer, giving him as strong a case as anyone.

 Next start: Thursday at Cardinals